cstrelioff/chrisstrelioffws-sandbox/2016/02/18/installing_mongodb_community_edition_on_ubuntu_14_04.rst

     $ sudo apt-get update
     $ sudo apt-get install -y mongodb-org

-The Mongo server can be started, stooped, etc using the typical commands for this type of service.
+The Mongo server can be started, stopped, etc using the typical commands for this type of service.
 To start, use (notice the service is called :code:`mongod`):